Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Experiments

 \subsection{Impact of the Model Size and Discussion}

-To study the impact of model sizes of pre-trained LMs on their capabilities of understanding the event essentiality.
-We present the performance by different variances of the LMs in Table~\ref{tab:impact_of_model_size}.
-The results show that the model size is crucial to the success of these language models.
-Especially for GPT-3, if we reduce the number of parameters to 6.7 billion, the prompt-based method will no longer work.
-Meanwhile, it also raises the concern that the performance gain might be subtle when we further improve the model size.
-Considering that current LMs are already extremely large and expensive to train, it would be infeasible to fully understand events by blindingly increasing the sizes of models and corpora.
-We hope that \DataName could motivate more research on knowledge acquisition and reasoning for a deep understanding of events.
+To investigate the impact of pre-trained LMs' model sizes on their abilities to understand event essentiality, we present the performance of various LM variants in Table~\ref{tab:impact_of_model_size}.
+The results demonstrate that the model size plays a critical role in the success of these language models.
+Particularly for GPT-3, reducing the number of parameters to 6.7 billion results in the prompt-based method becoming ineffective.
+Meanwhile, it raises concerns about the diminishing gain when we further increase the model size.
+Given that current LMs are already extremely large and expensive to train, it may not be feasible to fully understand events by solely increasing model sizes and corpora.
+We hope that \DataName~can promote further research on knowledge acquisition and reasoning, fostering a deeper understanding of events.